Questions and answers on COVID-19: Basic facts

 Coronaviruses can infect and circulate among different animal species, such as pigs, cats or dogs.
 Some groups of coronaviruses also circulate among humans and cause seasonal epidemics, mostly during the winter months.
 Coronaviruses that circulate among humans are thought to originate from animal reservoirs.

 Bats are also considered natural hosts of these viruses and have been the source of coronaviruses that have transmitted to humans and caused severe disease.
 Sometimes this happens through an intermediate host.
 For example, the first severe acute respiratory syndrome coronavirus (SARS-CoV) originated in bats and was transmitted to humans via civet cats, causing severe acute respiratory syndrome (SARS) in humans in 2003.
-A mortality of around 30% has been observed in humans following infection with SARS; however, no human cases have been reported since 2004.
+About 30% of people who get SARS die; however, no human cases have been reported since 2004.

 Similarly, Middle East respiratory syndrome coronavirus (MERS-CoV) can transmit from camels to humans, causing MERS (Middle East respiratory syndrome).
 The first transmission was observed in 2012 and human infections are mostly limited to the Arabian Peninsula.